Marxist historiography: In India

-In India Marxist historiography takes the form of marxian historiography where marxian techniques of analysis are used but Marxist political intentions and prescriptions are discarded.
+In India Marxist historiography takes the form of Marxian historiography where Marxian techniques of analysis are used but Marxist political intentions and prescriptions are discarded.

-B. N. Datta, and D. D. Kosambi are considered the founding fathers of Marxist historiography in India.
-D. D. Kosambi was apologetic of the revolution of Mao and thought of Indian Prime Minister Jawaharlal Nehru's policies as pro-capitalist.
-Kosambi, a polymath, viewed Indian History from a Marxist viewpoint.
-The other Indian scholars of marxian historiography are R. S. Sharma, Irfan Habib, D. N. Jha, and K. N. Panikkar.
+B. N. Datta and D. D. Kosambi are considered the founding fathers of Marxist historiography in India.
+D. D. Kosambi, a polymath, viewed Indian History from a Marxist viewpoint.
+The other Indian scholars of Marxian historiography are R. S. Sharma, Irfan Habib, D. N. Jha, and K. N. Panikkar.
 Other historians such as Satish Chandra, Romila Thapar, Bipan Chandra, Arjun Dev, and Dineshchandra Sircar, are sometimes referred to as "influenced by the marxian approach to history."

-The marxian historiography of India has focused on studies of economic development, land ownership, and class conflict in precolonial India and deindustrialization during the colonial period.
+The Marxian historiography of India has focused on studies of economic development, land ownership, and class conflict in precolonial India and deindustrialization during the colonial period.

 One debate in Indian history that relates to a historical materialist schema is on the nature of feudalism in India.
 D. D. Kosambi in the 1960s outlined the idea of "feudalism from below" and "feudalism from above".
-Element of his feudalism thesis was rejected by R. S. Sharma in his monograph Indian Feudalism (2005) and various other books, However R. S. Sharma also largely agrees with Kosambi in his various other books.
-Most Indian marxian historians argue that the economic origins of communalism are feudal remnants and the economic insecurities caused by slow development in India.
+Element of his feudalism thesis was rejected by R. S. Sharma in his monograph Indian Feudalism (2005) and various other books.
+However R. S. Sharma also largely agrees with Kosambi in his various other books.
+Most Indian Marxian historians argue that the economic origins of communalism are feudal remnants and the economic insecurities caused by slow development in India.

-The marxian school of Indian historiography is accused of being too ideologically influenced.
-Though influenced by Marxist theory B. R. Ambedkar criticized Marxists, as he deemed them to be unaware or ignorant of the specifics of caste issues.
-Also though most criticisms of marxian historiography is levied by people who are not historians, some historians have debated marxian historians and critically examined their analysis of the history of India.
+The Marxian school of Indian historiography is accused of being too ideologically influenced.
+B. R. Ambedkar criticized Marxists, as he deemed them to be unaware or ignorant of the specifics of caste issues.

-Many have alleged that marxian historians used negationism to whitewash some of the atrocities committed by Muslim rulers in the Indian Subcontinent.
-Since the late 1990s, Hindu nationalist scholars especially have polemicized against the marxian tradition in India for neglecting what they believe to be the country's 'illustrious past' based on Vedic-puranic chronology.
+Many have alleged that Marxian historians used negationism to whitewash some of the atrocities committed by Muslim rulers in the Indian Subcontinent.
+Since the late 1990s, Hindu nationalist scholars especially have polemicized against the Marxian tradition in India for neglecting what they believe to be the country's 'illustrious past' based on Vedic-puranic chronology.
 An example of such works is Arun Shourie's Eminent Historians (1998).

-Even non-academic and lay men contributions to Marxist historiography exist in India.
-The book "Coffee Housinte Katha" (The Story of Coffee House), written in Malayalam, a regional language of India, spoken in the state of Kerala, by one of the leaders of the Indian Coffee House Movement, Nadakkal Parameswaran Pillai, is an example of this.